'Hear ye': Camden, London

 Soon enough, we’re on our way — and in less than ten minutes, we arrive at the Old Fortress.

 Crossing the narrow bridge into its walls and then through tunnels and up and down stairs feels like stepping through time.
 The air shifts, quieter somehow, as if the past still lingers here.
 Built by the Venetians, the fortress stands as a silent witness to centuries gone by.
 We climb higher, drawn upward by curiosity and the promise of the view.

 And what a view it is.
 From the top, the world stretches out in breathtaking layers — a sea of terracotta rooftops glowing warmly under the sun, set against the dazzling blue of the Aegean.
 On a day like this, clear and bright, we’re told you can even glimpse Albania across the water.
 We also have a view of the New Fortress sitting on the other side of town.
 The climb there seems hazardous.
 A flint and brick path we would have to negotiate if we had the time and energy left.

 Venetian and British

-Within the venetian complex is a building with a six-column facade.
+Within the Venetian complex is a building with a six-column facade.
 This is St George's Church built in 1840 to meet the religious needs of British soldiers who served in Corfu.

 War and peace